LogMeIn Code of Business Conduct and Ethics

 Dissemination and Amendment

-This Code shall be distributed to each new employee, officer and director of the Company upon commencement of his or her employment or other relationship with the Company and shall also be distributed annually to each employee, officer and director of the Company, and each employee, officer and director shall certify that he or she has received, read and understood the Code and has complied with its terms.
+This Code shall be distributed to each new employee, officer and director of the Company upon commencement of his or her employment or other relationship with the Company and shall remain available to them throughout their tenure at the Company.
+Each employee, officer and director of the Company shall certify that he or she has received, read and understood the Code.

 This document is not an employment contract between the Company and any of its employees, officers or directors.